sidieu/datamerge/README.md

 # datamerge
-Read JSON, XML and CSV File, and Write then into one combined CSV File
+Read JSON, XML and CSV File, make some validation and date format, Write then into one combined CSV File

 How To